88markus88/EnvMonitor/README.md

 The Fritzing files does not contain the option to connect a 433 MHz transmitter.
 It also does not contain the external power supply that has been included in KiCad, and the option to power the DS18B20 sensors via digital output 32 (Jumper on J9) as an alternative to 3.3V.
 This may be necessary if the sensors are too unstable for continued operation, they can then optionally be reset by switching their power supply.
 May be necessary since most available DS18B20s are fake and prone to unstability (no data for longer periods).
 First option in this case is the reduction of the pulllup resistor R2 to 2.5K.

+The board can be powered via USB.
+However, the USB power is relatively unstable.
+Most USB power supplies are not stabilized and should not be used.
+Raspberry Pi power supplies are better.
+Best is to use the option to add an internal DCDC converter <I>Traco TSR 1-2450E</I> that can be driven with 7-36V and provides excellent power conditioning.
+If this is not used, just leave the comoponents (DCDC converter, capacitor, diode, terminal block) out.

 ![Fritzing](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%20Fritzing%20V0.3.jpg)
 ![Schema](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%20Schematic%20V0.4.jpg)
 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%20PCB%20V0.6.jpg)